pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### The model

-Let's look at the original model on our platform:
+Looking at the original model on our platform we see the following fields:

 ![design]({filename}/images/django-rest-digital-ocean/design.png)

 Let's build our model `tips/models.py` using these fields.

-Additionally I am making an `Author` model to store Twitter and Slack handles from future users.
-The former to give credit when we share their tips, the latter to store the author of the tip when we start posting them from Slack.
+Additionally I am making an `Author` model to store Twitter and Slack handles from future contibuting users.
+The former to give credit when we share their tips, the latter to store the author of the tip when we start receiving them from Slack (next article).
+Thinking about (predicting) tomorrow's requirement is one of the fascinating things about software development!

-How it works is that when a new `User` is created a new entry is made in the `Author` as well.
-This is one of the ways to extend Django's `User` model which I learned about [here](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html).
-Note the `User` ForeignKey in `Tip`.

 	from django.contrib.auth.models import User
 	from django.db import models